 Small rodents like hamsters have short lifespans and are susceptible to diseases.
-As a pet owner, you should feed them well to boost their immunity levels and maximize their lifespans.
+As a pet owner, you should feed them well to boost their immunity system and maximize their lifespans.

 Quality pelleted dishes, known as rodent blocks, have the highest nutritional benefits for hamsters.

 Other than these, you should include water, vegetables, fruits, proteins, grains, and cereals in your pet’s diet in moderation a few times weekly.